Dechrissen/website/blog-posts/basement-gym.md

 # Limitations

-Currently, I don't have a way to do pull-ups, which is something I'd like to be able to do.
+Currently, I don't have a way to do pull-ups, which is something I'd like the setup to accommodate.
 There are more featured racks available that have a bar across the top which can be used for pull-ups, but I couldn't get one of those due to the height of the basement ceiling (too short).

 I will try to find a solution to the pull-up issue eventually — maybe I can get a dedicated pull-up bar.
 For now, I'm focusing on bench press, squats, and dead lifts.